carlosvint/SSLBasecalling/wav2vec2-main/Readme.md

 # wav2vec2

-This directory contains all the files necessary to pretrain a basecaller model using the wav2vec2 framework as part of my master thesis.
+This directory contains all the files necessary to pretrain a basecaller model using the wav2vec2 framework.

 To pre-train using wav2vec2 using four GPUs run: